AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <a id="path"></a>

+## Absolute vs relative path

-Moving on, there are actually two ways to provide the path to where something is: you can give what is known as the **relative path** or you can give an **absolute path**.
+Moving on, there are actually two ways to provide the path to where something is: you can give what is known as the **absolute path** or you can give an **relative path**.

 What we did in the example just above is known as a **relative path** because it takes off from where we entered the command.
 If we were in a location that didn't have the subdirectory "another_directory" in it, then we would have also gotten an error message because the computer again wouldn't be able to find the file we were pointing to.